2018-2019 Academic Catalogs

 Minot State University’s overall policy on Academic Honesty is listed on page 28 of the Student Handbook (available online at www.minotstateu.edu/student_handbook.pdf).
 Additionally, each academic department may have established policies on academic honesty more specific than those for the university.
 Students should refer to both the MSU policy and the department policy (if one exists) for initial information on academic honesty issues.

 Should a student become involved in circumstances which allegedly breech a department’s policy, that policy will be adhered to in resolving the honesty issue.
-The Department Chairperson, in consultation with the Program Director, will inform the Graduate School Assistant Dean and the student in writing of any changes in the student’s standing in the department as a result of the academic honesty policy and of the specific honesty infraction.
+The Department Chairperson, in consultation with the Program Director, will inform the Associate Vice President of the Graduate School and the student in writing of any changes in the student’s standing in the department as a result of the academic honesty policy and of the specific honesty infraction.
 Student disciplinary action may result in accordance with the Student Conduct Policy (pages 49-52 of the Student Handbook) where appropriate.
-The Graduate School Assistant Dean will officially inform the student by letter of any changes in his/her graduate student status.
+The Associate Vice President of the Graduate School will officially inform the student by letter of any changes in his/her graduate student status.

 Appeal Policy for Academic Honesty